>

 • Also shows a small “Price Drop” badge.

-Other Product Attributes
+Further Product Attributes

-Clean policy = building trust + higher click chances.
+Clean policy = Trust building + higher click chances.

-In summary: Google Shopping Tips to Take Away
+In Summary: Google Shopping Tips to Take Away

-For your deals to perform, you need more than just a low price – you need a well-maintained, data-rich setup.
+For your deals to perform, you need more than a low price – you need a well-maintained, data-rich setup.

 • Always use price + sale_price, not just one price value.